janscience/Teensy_Amp/R2.0/README.md

   In a smart way!
 So that the amps can be easily soldered and connected to a base pcb, or directly on the Teensy!
 Like the Audio shield.
-  Consider two use cases: (i) single amp directly soldered to Teensy, (ii) several amps.
+  Consider two use cases: (i) single amp directly soldered to Teensy, (ii) several amps not soldered directly on Teensy.

 - Screw terminals for inputs?
 Yes!
 Then one can easily combine the references or have them separated.
 And we do cut down on hight.

 - Do we really need an USB connector?
+No!
+See above.

 - Do we really need the bottom row of JP3?